Connecting from Client Apps

 Set a different http and https port (where applicable) for each of the servers.
 If your first server used 8096 and 8920, then you only need to change the public ports for the other server(s) to use different port numbers.

-If you have more than one router, eg an ISP provided router and also your own router, then that would lead to a Double NAT which would lead to failure to reach the server externally.
+If you have more than one router, eg an ISP provided router and also your own router, or you've added a Mesh Network, then that could lead to a Double NAT which would give rise to failure to reach the server externally.

 Locate Your External Address & Public Port